ElliotRedhead/NHL-TeamVersus/README.md

 2. Navigation (Smaller Resolution)

-3.
+3. Team Selection Functionality

-4. Links
+4. The "Shuffle" Button

-5. Share Options
+5. Statistics Tooltips

+6. The "Play Again" Button

 Open the completed website across multiple devices and platforms, including Windows (Chrome), Linux (Chromium), Apple Mac (Safari), Apple iPhone (Safari) and Android Galaxy (Samsung Internet).
-Does the page load correctly and as was designed across all platforms?
+Does the page load correctly and as was designed across target resolutions?

-How is troubleshooting approached?

-Use the [W3C](https://www.w3.org/) validators and make in accordance with the results.
+Use the [W3C](https://www.w3.org/) validators at the project's end and make adjustments if required, in accordance with the results.

 ### Known Bugs